BUILT TO COMMEMORATE VICTORY OVER NAPOLEON BONAPERTE

 THE SEIGE OF ACRE

 In March 1799, after taking Jaffa, Napoleon’s armies approached the walls of Acre.
-Supplied by British reinforcements from the sea, the fortified defences of the city proved impregnable.
-Acre’s defences held firm, and Napoleon was eventually repelled.
+The city’s defences, against the odds, held firm, and Napoleon’s armies were eventually repelled.
+This came after a lengthy siege that saw many suffer.
 Amongst the ranks of the defenders was an infantryman known as Haji Ibrahim Agha Koprulu.
-The young Cypriot, facing adversity, made a promise that if he returned from the war unharmed, he would build a new mosque as a tribute to his faith.
+It was during this siege that the young Cypriot soldier made a promise whilst facing adversity.
+He professed that if he returned to Cyprus from the war unharmed, he would build a new mosque as a tribute to his faith.
 After helping to defeat the French, he promptly returned to Cyprus safely and immediately set about fulfilling his vow.

 THE NEW MOSQUE

 Haji Ibrahim chose to build his new mosque near his home in Limassol.
 The area that he chose at the time was one of the most vibrant, cosmopolitan Turkish-Cypriot quarters on the island.
 The bustling, well-populated neighbourhood had several apartment blocks, warehouses, shops, cafes, bars and restaurants.
-Limassol’s new place of worship was completed in 1825 and it became known as ‘the new mosque’.Â
+The mosque, which was completed in 1825, became known as ‘the new mosque’.Â

 AN IMPORTANT LANDMARK